mrabanda/YumYum/README.md

 ### What You Can Do

-- Log on with a username and password or Google.
+- Sign up and log on with a username and password or Google.

-- See a list of meals by cooks in your area.
+- See a list of meals prepared by cooks in your area.

-- Search for meal by cuisine or zipcode.
+- Search for meals by cuisine or zip code.

-- Select a meal to go to Cook menu page and see details.
+- Select a meal to go to the cook's menu page and see details.

-- Add meals to your cart.
+- Add meals from the menu to your cart.

 - View cart to increase, decrease, and delete meals.